What is Income Tax Payable?

 - Write down the final amount and put the figure under the Tax Payable section of the balance sheet.

-To keep learning and developing your knowledge of financial analysis, we highly recommend the additional resources below:
+Thank you for reading CFI’s guide to Income Tax Payable.
+To keep learning and developing your knowledge of financial analysis, we highly recommend the additional CFI resources below: